 Episode 147: How to Become a Project Manager

 This and may other questions about how someone who is interested in becoming a Project Manager can get started in our profession are at the center of my discussion today with Josh Nankivel.
-You will hear how both he and I started our careers as project managers, what books to read, what training to get and what websites are great places to start.
+You will hear how both he and I started our careers as project managers, what books to read, what training to get and what websites and social media for project managers are great places to start.